Flexible Storage Management

 ).

-- resize the /var
+filesystem - how to resize the

 partition